Protecting the Nation’s Power Supply – NERC CIP-014 R1

 The regulation acknowledges that risk assessment and vulnerability analysis is not a “one-off” static proposition.
 Threats are always evolving, and measures to counter threat risks must also evolve.
 To that end, the R1 requirement specifies that risk assessment reviews and revaluations must be done at different intervals, depending on the level of risk represented at each substation:

 • At least once every thirty calendar months for a transmission owner that has identified in its previous risk assessment, one or more transmission stations or substations that if rendered inoperable or damaged, could result in widespread instability, uncontrolled separation, or cascading within an interconnection.

 • At least once every sixty calendar months for a transmission owner that has not identified in its previous risk assessment any transmission stations or substations that if rendered inoperable or damaged could result in widespread instability, uncontrolled separation, or cascading within an interconnection.

 Effective electric substation security has many elements that must be considered.
 Cyber threats to operating systems are very real as are physical threats to the substations themselves.
 Physical security begins with the consideration of perimeter protection.

-SecureUSA®, a Betafence USA Group company, will make sure your substation perimeter security needs are met.
+SecureUSA®, a Betafence Group company, will make sure your substation perimeter security needs are met.
 Partnering with Betafence, SecureUSA® offers fully compliant CIP-014 Total Solutions Package (TSP) of perimeter defense products.
 SecureUSA® leads the nation in providing product, sales and service for pollution free, all-electric retractable crash bollards and active vehicle barriers, as well as fixed bollards, barriers, access control gates, and intrusion detection systems.